mengwangoxf/mengwangoxf.github.io/publications.md

 1. [PLDI 2025] [*Scalable, Validated Code Translation of Entire Projects using Large Language Models*](./Papers/PLDI25.pdf) in ACM SIGPLAN Conference on Programming Language Design and Implementation.
 Joint work with Hanliang Zhang, Cristina David, Brandon Paulsen, and Daniel Kroening.
 (Core Ranking A*)

+1. [SETTA 2025] [*Automated Translation of Real-World Codebases: How Far Are We?*](./Papers/SETTA25.pdf) in International Symposium on Dependable Software Engineering: Theories, Tools, and Applications.
+Joint work with Cristina David and Hanliang Zhang.

 2024